St. Francis Xavier Cathedral and Library: Interior

 Wilhelm Lamprecht (1838 -1922), who studied at the Academy of Fine Arts, Munich, came to America to paint, and decorated churches in Newark, New Jersey, Cincinnati, Ohio, and Vincennes.
 Lamprecht painted three large murals for St. Francis Xavier in 1870: a Crucifixion scene above the high altar; a Madonna with the patron saints of the first four bishops of Vincennes (Saints Simon, Celestine, Stephen, and Maurice) above the Blessed Mother altar; and Saint Francis Xavier, the parish's patron saint, above the Saint Joseph altar.

 The fourteen oil paintings installed in the sanctuary for the Stations of the Cross came from France, ca. 1883.
 Their frames were carved locally.

 Von Gerichten Art Glass Company of Columbus, Ohio, created the stained glass windows depicting Saints Matthew, Mark, Luke, and John in 1908.

 Large Doric columns support the basilica's arched ceiling.
 They are made of yellow poplar encased in plaster and painted to resemble marble.

 Services

 St. Frances Xavier parish is under the jurisdiction of the Diocese of Evansville.

-As of October 2023, Mass is celebrated on Sunday, at 5:30 pm; on Tuesday (during the school year) at 8:10 am; on Wednesday at 6:00 pm; and on Friday at 12:00, Noon.
+As of February 2026, Mass is celebrated on Sunday, at 8:00 am in Spanish and 5:30 pm in English; on Tuesday (during the school year) at 8:10 am; on Wednesday at 6:00 pm; on Thursday at 8:00 am in Spanish; on Friday at 12:00, Noon; and Saturday at 7:30 am.
 Reconciliation is available at 11:30 am on Friday; and at 5:00 pm on Sunday.

 The basilica's library and museum are open Memorial Day through Labor Day, Mon.-Sat., 12:30-4 p.m., or by appointment.